-This Getting Started guide will show you the necessary steps needed to set up a Conference in Preseria and how to invite Presenters to upload their presentation files for their designated time slots, according to your conference programme.
+This Getting Started guide will show you the necessary steps needed to set up an event in Preseria and how to invite presenters to upload their presentation files for their scheduled time slots.

 Creating your first conference¶

 After successfully logging in, you will be greeted by your personal Dashboard, showing an overview of upcoming and recent conferences created by you or members in your organization.
 It will usually be empty if you log into a fresh account.

 To create your first conference, click on Conferences or Day Conferences in the menu bar and then click the New.. button.

 Choose "Conference" if your event lasts for more than one day and/or contains multiple tracks (in different rooms).
 "Day Conferences" are suitable if you plan a one-day, single-track event, like a seminar, meeting or a breakout session to a larger conference.

 For the rest of this Getting Started tutorial we will assume you want to create a Conference with multiple tracks/sessions and possibly lasting several days.
 You can skip to the Add Presentations section if you selected Day Conference.